 MAKEUP WITH SPF

-Professor Sanchia Aranda, CEO of Cancer Council Australia, vouches for makeup with an SPF30 rating or higher as part of the solution, but reminds us that “cosmetics with an SPF are not water resistant and therefore aren’t suitable if you are swimming, sweating or going to be outside for a while”.
-In these instances, opt for waterproof sunscreens.
+Professor Sanchia Aranda, CEO of Cancer Council Australia, vouches for makeup with an SPF30 rating or higher as part of the solution, but reminds us that “cosmetics with an SPF are not water resistant and therefore aren’t suitable if you are swimming or sweating”.
+In these instances, opt for a waterproof sunscreen (try: Avène Sunscreen Emulsion Face SPF 50+).

 For those with office jobs, there is no excuse.
 These days, popular brands like IT Cosmetics, Perricone MD and MECCA Cosmetica offer everything from lipstick to blush to foundation with in-built SPF.
 Touching-up has also been made easy with SPF-pressed powders like Clinique SPF 30 Pressed Powder, Jane Iredale Powder-Me SPF Dry Sunscreen and IT Cosmetics CC+ Airbrush Perfecting Powder SPF 50+.
 If you’re partial to dewiness, try a mist like the innovative MECCA Cosmetica Sunbrella Invisible Superspray SPF50+ for face and body – this can be applied over the top of makeup.
 Hallelujah.

-In addition to sunscreen, “keeping antioxidant reserves high is key to fighting oxidative stress and premature ageing caused by UV and blue-light exposure,” explains Meghan Horn, Alpha-H Education & Training Manager.
+In addition to sunscreen, “keeping antioxidant reserves high is key to fighting oxidative stress and premature ageing from UV and blue-light exposure,” explains Meghan Horn, Alpha-H Education & Training Manager.

-One of the most striking takeaways from speaking to the experts is that the most common mistake people make with SPF isn’t so much when we’re reapplying as it is how much we’re using.
-As a general rule, adults should be slapping on half a teaspoon of broad spectrum SPF (about the size of a 5-cent coin) on their face, and a shot-glass full to the entire body.
+Our experts say the most common mistake people make with SPF isn’t so much reapplication as it is how much product we’re using.
+As a general rule, adults should be slapping on half a teaspoon (about the size of a 5-cent coin) of broad spectrum SPF on their face, and a shot-glass full to the entire body.
 Got that?

-We hope that clears things up, Nicole – and anyone who’s been wondering the same.
-If you’ve got a bugging beauty question, post it below or send them to us at firstname.lastname@example.org.
+We hope that clears things up, Nicole!
+If you have a beauty question, post it below or send them to us at firstname.lastname@example.org.

 Tell us, do you reapply sunscreen or use a facial mist throughout the day?